k78ma/quartz/content/Linear Algebra/Singular Matrix.md

 If a matrix is singular, then it does not have a multiplicative inverse.

-For example, consider the inverse of a2x2 matrix, for which we have:
+For example, consider the inverse of a 2x2 matrix, for which we have:
 $$
 A^{-1}=\frac{1}{\det(A)} \begin{bmatrix}
 d & -b \\